JitkaT/Project_3/README.md

 **Installation of Libraries**<br>
 The libraries used in this script are listed in the attached "requirements.txt" file.<br>
-You can install the libraries using the command "pip install".
+You can install them using the command "pip install -r requirements.txt".

 **2 arguments**<br>
 These two arguments are required to run the script:<br>